 Finalise the launch press release.
 The press release starts everything for the PR team.
 It becomes our most important messaging tool.
 The launch release needs to be written and finalised weeks (read: even better, months!) in advance.
 Pitches are built from it.
 We drive a lot of our PR planning and outreach from the content of the release.
 We use the quotes to build credibility and as a vehicle for securing media briefings or coverage of the news.

 Conduct analyst and media briefings.
 Choose your spokespeople wisely and then take the time to media train them.
 Provide talking points and soundbites for them to use during media interviews and ensure they know the two most important messages to share.
 Doing media and analyst interviews prior to the launch can also help you finetune the messaging.
 This is especially true with analysts as they can help you tweak your value proposition to resonate with your target audiences and the industry at large.
 Your PR team plays a huge role in this final step.
 We handle the outreach, secure the briefings and do the follow up.

 Have a product or service that’s ready to launch?
-We’d love the opportunity to get it the media attention it deserves.
-Contact us on 00 44 (0) 203 322 8928.
+Our b2b tech PR team would love the opportunity to get it the media attention it deserves.
+Please contact TechComms, a b2b tech marketing and communications agency on + 44 (0) 203 322 8928.